Aiden-ytarame/PAMultiplayer/README.md

 ## **Known Issues**

-The server Ip and Port disapears after leaving and re opening the main menu.

 There's problems with closing the server and disconnecting a player.

+Not regeneration health on level restart.

+Desync issues when dying close to a checkpoint

 ## **Plans**

-* Get the basic mod working
+* Get the basic mod working.
+* Change how it handles rotation.
-* Sync random seed
+* Sync random seed.
-* Make a lobby instead of current system
+* Make a lobby instead of current system.

 ## **Instalation**
 **(WIP)**